crateio/distutils2/docs/source/apiref.rst

    Run a setup script in a somewhat controlled environment, and return  the :class:`distutils.dist.Distribution` instance that drives things.
-This is useful if you need to find out the distribution meta-data  (passed as keyword args from *script* to :func:`setup`), or  the contents of the config files or command-line.
+This is useful if you need to find out the distribution metadata  (passed as keyword args from *script* to :func:`setup`), or  the contents of the config files or command line.

    *script_name* is a file that will be run with :func:`execfile` ``sys.argv[0]`` will be replaced with *script* for the duration of the call.  *script_args* is a